nji3/Machine_Leaning_Tech_Classification/README.md

 ![Alt Text](https://github.com/nji3/Machine_Leaning_Tech_Classification/blob/master/tex/xgb_6.gif)

-Which is just minimizing the squared loss of choosing the Tree regressor classifier.
+Which is just minimizing the weighted squared loss of choosing the Tree regressor classifier.
 We would notice that it is a kind of iterating reweighted least square where

 ![Alt Text](https://github.com/nji3/Machine_Leaning_Tech_Classification/blob/master/tex/xgb_7.gif)